InternetMaximalism/intmax-walletsdk/EN_DESIGN.md

 ## Use Cases

-Below are examples of using the Webmax protocol.
-However, the Webmax protocol is merely a communication standard, allowing for various applications.
+Here are examples of using the Webmax protocol.
+However, the Webmax protocol is merely a communication standard, and various applications are possible.

 ### Connect with Web Wallet

-By incorporating the Webmax DappSDK into a Dapp, it is possible to connect with Web Wallets that support Webmax.
-This is a similar usage to protocols like WalletConnect.
+As the most orthodox usage, by integrating DappSDK from Webmax into a Dapp, it allows connection with web wallets compatible with Webmax.
+This usage is identical to how protocols like WalletConnect are utilized.

 ### Bookmarklet Wallet

-By using a bookmark, it is possible to insert the code of the Webmax DappSDK into existing Dapps.
-This allows almost all existing Dapps to use Web Wallets in the same way as Metamask.
-It's quite strange, but it has been confirmed to work.
-※Due to security policies such as CSP, it may not be available in some Dapps.
+By using bookmarks to insert Webmax's DappSDK into a Dapp page, it enables the use of web wallets compatible with Webmax from the page's window.ethereum.
+This allows for a user experience similar to browser extension wallets like Metamask.
+However, there are issues such as some Dapps being unusable due to security policies like CSP, and the user experience of the bookmarklet itself being poor.

 ### Webmax Wallet Launcher

-As mentioned earlier, the bookmarklet wallet has issues with UX, among others.
-Therefore, by creating an extension with a launcher-like function that manages Webmax-compatible Web Wallets, it is possible to use Webmax-compatible Web Wallets in the same way as Metamask.
-We are confident that this will lead to a leap and widespread adoption of Web Wallets and are currently developing it.
+As mentioned, bookmarklet wallets have issues with user experience and security.
+However, these issues can be resolved by providing a launcher that manages web wallets compatible with Webmax as a browser extension.
+With this extension, web wallets can be used with the same user experience as extension-based wallets, and security is assured at the same level.
+This use case is innovative for web wallets and is currently under development.